 Korean particles are suffixes that typically follow Korean nouns or pronouns to indicate a particular function or grammatical relation of that noun or pronoun.

-An object marking particle is used to indicate the object in a sentence.
+Korean object particles are used to indicate the object in a sentence.
 An object in a sentence is the noun that is being affected by a verb.
 For example, in the sentence ‘I like apples.’, the object of the sentence is ‘apple(s)’.
 ‘Apple(s)’ is the object because it is the thing that is being affected by the verb ‘like’ (i.e. the apples are being liked).

-In English, there is nothing which ‘marks’ the object, but in Korean, 을 or 를 is used to mark the object in a sentence.
-Let’s look at an example.
+In English, there is nothing that ‘marks’ the object, but in Korean, 을 or 를 is used to mark the object in a sentence.
+For example, the sentence ‘I like apples.’ in Korean is 사과를 좋아해요 [sa-gwa-reul jo-a-hae-yo].
+As you can see, 를 is attached to 사과 (apple) to mark it as the object of the sentence.

 Korean Topic Marking Particles – 은/는

-Adding a topic marking particle to a noun lets the listener know that THAT NOUN is the topic of what you are talking about.
+A Korean topic marking particle lets the listener know that THAT NOUN is the topic of what you are talking about.
 For example, in the sentence, ‘Today is Monday.’, the topic is ‘today’.
 Again, in English, there is nothing that marks the topic in a sentence, but in Korean, the topic is marked with 은 or 는.
-Let’s look at an example.

-In the sentence ‘Today is Monday.’, the topic, ‘today’, must be marked by the topic marking particle.
+For example, in the sentence ‘Today is Monday.’, the topic, ‘today’, must be marked by the topic marking particle.
+So, ‘Today is Monday’ in Korean is 오늘은 월요일이에요 [o-neul-eun weol-yo-il-i-e-yo].

-- 오늘은 = today + topic marking particle 은
+오늘은 [o-neul-eun] = today + topic marking particle 은

 When attaching a topic marking particle, you must choose either 은 or 는.
 The one you choose depends on the word that comes before it. 은 is used when the preceding word ends in a consonant, and 는 is used when the word ends in a vowel.
 In the above example, 은 is used because 오늘 ends in a consonant (ㄹ).